Turzyn: History

 In 1815, the Turzyn Cemetery was established between the current Mickiewicza, Noakowskiego and Jagiellońska Streets.
 Upon it nearing its maximum capacity, the city limited the number of burials and turned a large portion into a park.
 The burials continued at reduced rate until 1928.
 In the 1960s, the cemetery was cleared and turned into the Stanisław Noakowski Park.

 In 1878, at the intersection of Piastów Avenue, Bolesława Krzywoustego Street and Sikorskiego Street, was opened the Schinkel Square, now known as the Tadeusz Kościuszko Square.
 Next to it was also adjacent a garden square, now known as the Janina Szczerska Square.

 By the early 20th century, the area developed into a suburb, and in 1910, it was incorporated into the city of Szczecin.

 In 1898, in the village, next to the current corner of Bohaterów Warszawy and Dwudziestego Szóstego Kwietnia Streets, was opened the Szczecin Turzyn railway station, originally known as Torney, and later Stettin-Torney.
 On 4 October 1946, two passenger trains collided at the station, killing 7 people, and leaving 15 injured.

 The building of the Faculty of Electrical Engineering of the West Pomeranian University of Technology, built in 1901 for the Royal Higher School of Mechanical Engineering.

 In 1901, at the current 37 Sikorskiego Street and 10 Piastów Avenue were opened two buildings of the Royal Higher School of Mechanical Engineering, a state vocational school.
 It operated until 1945.
 In 1946, the Szczecin University of Technology, originally known as the Szczecin School of Engineering, was founded, with its headquarters at 37 Sikorskiego Street, in the former building of the Royal Higher School of Mechanical Engineering.
 It was established as a branch of the Poznań University of Technology, before becoming an independent institution the following year.
 In the following years, its campus acquired neighbouring buildings, including 10 Pułaskiego Street, and 17, 19, and 50 Piast Avenue, and had few others constructed nearby.
 In 1947, it offered education at faculties of electrical, land, and mechanical engineering, and was later expanded with chemistry and architecture, among others.

-The St. Andrew Bobola Church, built in 1933.